Intrapartum Fetal Heart Rate (FHR) Monitoring

 Grades of fluctuation are based on amplitude range (peak to trough):

-• Absent variability = Amplitude range undetectable
+• Absent variability = amplitude range undetectable

 • Minimal = < 5 BPM